jondujaka/product-filter/README.md

 In real-life, products are usually managed on a CMS, so I would simply use the CMS endpoints to get the data that I need.
 The CMS would handle the actual filtering and returning of data based on filter parameters I would send.
 However, since without the data parsing aspect this task would be trivial, I created some sort of 'fake' backend that does it (with a forced timeout so it feels more real).
+If I **had to** further work on this without a backend, I would at minimum make the same function a serverless function (Or I would explore the possibility of using a service worker(uncharted territory for me)).
+Or, taking it further I would try to set up a back-end with a basic database to hold the products.

 ## Structure overview
 - backend/ - This holds the "fake" backend code that parses the data